 Additional information about the Firm is available on the SEC's website at www.adviserinfo.sec.gov.
 The Firm is an SEC-registered investment adviser.
 Registration does not imply any level of skill or training.

 ITEM 2 - MATERIAL CHANGES

-In this Item, THELG LLC dba SpirePoint Private Client (hereby known as "SpirePoint" or the "Firm") is required to discuss any material changes that have been made to the Brochure since the last annual amendment.
-As the Firm is a newly filing entity, this initial brochure should be read in its entirety.
+In this Item, SpirePoint Private Client, LLC (hereby known as "SpirePoint" or the "Firm") is required to discuss any material changes that have been made to the Brochure since the last annual amendment.